robmarkcole/HASS-Machinebox-Facebox/README.md

 Note that you should also set `MB_FACEBOX_DISABLE_RECOGNITION=true` since I do not intend to support recognition in this component (will be added in a follow up component).

-#### Intended Usage
-I will use facial recognition for user authentication, and this will allow them to disarm their [alarm system]( https://www.hackster.io/colinodell/diy-alarm-control-panel-for-home-assistant-ac1813).
-I will show how facial recognition alone is not secure (spoofing with a photo), then add [bluetooth presence detection](https://www.hackster.io/vpetersson/sonar-wireless-foot-traffic-information-for-retail-b17cc1) and/or other [presence detection](https://www.home-assistant.io/components/#presence-detection) and use stats to show the improvement in security.

 #### Hardware
 I am running facebox on my mac (detection time approx 0.5 seconds) and also on my synology NAS with 8 GB ram (classification time approx 2 seconds).